-Caring for your motorcycles battery over the winter months is simple if these two rules are followed: dont store it in a really cold environment and/or keep it charged.
-There is a direct relationship between a batterys state-of-charge and the temperature it will freeze at.
-Electrolyte in a battery is made up of a combination of sulfuric acid and water.
-When a battery becomes discharged the percentage of acid to water changes to mostly water, which will freeze at a higher temperature than acid.
-Freezing can crack the batterys case and buckle the plates, permanently damaging it.
-A fully charged battery can be stored at subfreezing temperatures (down to -75 F) with no damage.
-By contrast, a discharged (dead) battery will freeze at only 27 F. A battery not connected to anything can lose up to one percent of its charge each day at 70 F and more as the ambient temperature drops.
+Caring for your motorcycle’s battery over the winter months is simple if these two rules are followed: Keep the battery stored out of the freezing cold environment and keep the battery charged.
+There is a direct relationship between a battery’s state-of-charge and the temperature which it will freeze.
+The electrolyte in a battery is made up of a combination of sulfuric acid and water.
+When a battery becomes discharged, the percentage of acid to water changes to mostly water, which will freeze at a higher temperature than acid.
+Freezing can crack the battery’s case and buckle the plates, permanently damaging it.
+A fully charged battery can be stored at subfreezing temperatures (down to -75° F) with no damage.
+By contrast, a discharged (dead) battery will freeze at only 27° F. A battery not connected to anything can lose up to one percent of its charge each day at 70° F and more as the ambient temperature drops.
 If the battery is installed on a motorcycle, electronic fuel injection computers, clocks, and radios can drain the battery at higher rates even when the ignition is off.
 Conventional batteries (the ones with filler caps) need to be checked for state-of-charge every month and absorbed glass mat (AGM) batteries, called maintenance-free, about every three months.
 Temperatures below 60° F or above 80° F may require more frequent inspections and/or charging.
 To check battery state-of-charge, connect a digital voltmeter and read the voltage.
-If its less than 12.25 volts, charge the battery.
+If it’s less than 12.25 volts, it’s time to charge the battery.

 Winter Storage Battery Chargers